 Petroculture – the culture that evolved with the oil extraction in the Gulf region – and its relics are a recurring motive in your art.
 Today oil resources are shrinking rapidly, and no one knows exactly when ‘Peak Oil’ will be reached or if we have reached it already.
 Will the end of oil be the end of Petroculture, and how do you think this transition will become visible through the arts?

 Yes, I believe the end of oil will spell the end of Petro-culture.
 Although oil has wide uses beyond being just a fuel source, we have seen already during the pandemic what happens when demand drops – the price goes to minus because of overproduction.
 I think the oil interval in history is a ‘freak’ interval that will not last very long.
 The culture that has mutated and formed around it will inevitably change and transform into something else, leaving remnants and ruins in its wake.

-My work revolves around tragic subjects and characters that can modulate between the past, present and the future.
+My work revolves around tragic subjects and characters that can modulate between the past, present and future.
 This mental time travel is very important to me, as art has the capacity to survive for an unspecified amount of time, changing its meaning and perception quite dramatically.
-That’s why I think it is important not to only focus on the contemporary moment, but to have a longer arc of time present in the work.
+That’s why I think it is important not only to focus on the contemporary moment but to have a longer arc of time present in the work.

-Some of your pieces appear almost like personal keepsakes while in a few cases, like Alien Technology, an object presents itself in the gigantic shape of a public monument.
-What role do the interrelations of private and public, individual and collective play for your work?
+Some of your pieces appear almost like personal keepsakes, while in a few cases, like Alien Technology, an object presents itself in the gigantic shape of a public monument.
+What role do the interrelations of private and public, individual and collective, play in your work?